-- a.
+- d.
+Collaboration.
+The principal or designee will consult and collaborate with department of corrections, juvenile justice staff, treatment providers, victim support groups, and families, as applicable, when working with students required to register as a sex or kidnapping offender. - e.
+Inquiries by the Public.
+Law enforcement agencies receive relevant information about the release of sex and kidnapping offenders into communities and decide when such information needs to be released to the public.
+Therefore, district and school staff will refer all inquiries by the public at large (including parents and students) regarding students required to register as a sex or kidnapping offender directly to law enforcement. - 2.
+Violent Offenses, Firearms and Dangerous Weapons Crimes, Unlawful Possession or Delivery of Controlled Substances, or School Disciplinary Actions. - a.
 Superintendent or Designee.
 Upon receipt of information about a violent offense as defined in RCW 9.94A.030, any crime under chapter 9.41 RCW, unlawful possession or delivery, or both, of a controlled substance in violation of chapter 69.50 RCW, or a school disciplinary action, the superintendent or designee will provide the information to the principal of the school where the student is enrolled or will enrolled-or, if not known, where the student was most recently enrolled. - b.
 Principals.
-When the principal, receives notification of juvenile offenders as the information described above, he or she must, has discretion to share the information with a district staff member if, in the principal's judgment, the information is necessary for: - The staff member to supervise the student; - The staff member to provide the or refer the student to therapeutic or behavioral health services; or - Security purposes.
+When the principal, receives the information described above, he or she, has discretion to share the information with a district staff member if, in the principal's judgment, the information is necessary for: - The staff member to supervise the student; - The staff member to provide or refer the student to therapeutic or behavioral health services; or

+• Security purposes.